Schizophrenia

 Schizoaffective Disorder

-As per the DSM-V, schizophrenic (Psychotics) symptoms must be present for at least two weeks without mood symptoms (mood symptoms can clear but psychotic symptoms remain for 2 weeks).
+As per the DSM-5, schizophrenic (Psychotics) symptoms must be present for at least two weeks without mood symptoms (mood symptoms can clear, but psychotic symptoms remain for 2 weeks).
 However, this definition is too rigid.
-Hence in practice the diagnosis is considered if the patient meets criteria A for schizophrenia and presents with a mood episode.
+Hence, in practice, the diagnosis is considered if the patient meets criteria A for schizophrenia and presents with a mood episode.
 50% of patients with Schizophrenia have depression.

 • Differentials